 A fibroadenoma is a benign, or noncancerous, breast lump.
 Unlike a breast cancer, which can spread over time outside your breast, a fibroadenoma remains in your breast tissue.

-Usually, a fibroadenoma won’t cause any pain.
-It will feel like a marble that moves around beneath your skin.
-You may describe the texture as firm, smooth, or rubbery.
-In some cases, though, you won't even be able to feel it at all.
+The average size of a fibroadenoma is about 1 inch.
+It can grow larger with time.
+Usually it feels like a marble that easily moves around beneath your skin.
+The borders are smooth and the lump feels firm or rubbery.
+In some cases, though, you won't be able to feel it at all.

 Who Gets Them?

 Fibroadenomas are common.
 Up to 10% of women have one of these breast lumps, often without ever knowing.
 They most often appear between the ages of 15 and 35, but anyone who menstruates (has a period) can get one.
 After menopause, they become much less common.